Built environment clauses and resources

 - Enable sector actors to operationalise their net zero targets through contracts; and

-- Extend use our climate clauses in built environment sector contracts, with a particular focus on the UK, European Union, Switzerland, Norway, APAC, China and the US.
+- Extend use our climate clauses in built environment sector contracts, with a particular focus on the UK, European Union, Switzerland and Norway.

 Why?
 According to the UNEP, the built environment generates almost 40% of global energy-related C02 emissions.
 Using climate clauses in the sector’s relatively small pool of precedent contracts has huge potential to reduce its carbon footprint.